 ACS Collectors’ Conifer of the Year 2006 to Present

-Cedrus atlantica ‘Sapphire Nymph’ – this dwarf, prostrate cultivar has densely packed, small, stiff needles, arranged spirally outward around the stems with the ones at the tip pointing forward and being noticeably smaller.
-At ten years an unstaked plant is about 10″ high and 30″ wide, but it can be staked and allowed to cascade from a chosen height.
+Cedrus atlantica ‘Sapphire Nymph’ — this dwarf, prostrate cultivar has densely packed, small, stiff needles, arranged spirally outward around the stems with the ones at the tip pointing forward and being noticeably smaller.
+At ten years an unstaked plant is about 10 inches (25 cm) tall and 30 inches (75 cm) wide, but it can be staked and allowed to cascade from a chosen height.
 Overall, the plant has an appealing prickly texture that is not that sharp to the touch.
 This non-aggressive, low growing conifer stands out with sparkling, bright silvery-blue color and a distinctive look.
-Suitable for USDA zones 6-9.
+Suitable for USDA Zones 6 to 9.

-Platycladus orientalis ‘Franky Boy’ -an unusual, fine textured Chinese arborvitae that captivates the eye with its bright yellow, airy, filamentous, upright texture.
+Platycladus orientalis ‘Franky Boy’ — an unusual, fine textured Chinese arborvitae that captivates the eye with its bright yellow, airy, filamentous, upright texture.
 The yellow is more pronounced in full sun and is also enhanced by the lime green foliage deeper in the plant.
 When colder weather approaches, the yellow begins transforming to hues of orange-butterscotch and bronze tones.
 Small, bluish-green cones provide additional interest.
 This multi-stemmed plant responds well to shearing and a good clipping is recommended to maintain a proliferation of fresh, golden threads.
-Growth rate is relatively slow, generally 4 to 6 inches per year.
-In 10 years, it can be expected to be 3 to 4 feet high and 2 to 3 feet wide, depending on site conditions and attention from clippers.
-‘Franky Boy’ is suitable for USDA zones 5 through 9 and tolerates heat very well. \
+Growth rate is relatively slow, generally 4 to 6 inches (10 - 15 cm) per year.
+In 10 years, it can be expected to be 3 to 4 feet (1 - 1.3 m) tall and 2 to 3 feet (60 - 90 cm) wide, depending on site conditions and attention from clippers.
+‘Franky Boy’ is suitable for USDA Zones 5 to 9 and tolerates heat very well.

-Thuja occidentalis ‘IslPrim’ Primo™ – the refined, scale-like foliage twists and turns to provide much textural interest and beauty, resembling that of a Hinoki cypress, rather than an arborvitae.
+Thuja occidentalis ‘IslPrim’ Primo™ — the refined, scale-like foliage twists and turns to provide much textural interest and beauty, resembling that of a Hinoki cypress, rather than an arborvitae.
 In summer, it is a refreshing, vivid green, which becomes muted in winter.
-Growth is 2 to 4 inches (5 – 10 cm) a year, USDA Zones 3-8.
+Growth is 2 to 4 inches (5 – 10 cm) a year, USDA Zones 3 to 8.